levieggert/KeyboardAssistant/README.md

 }
 ```

-Next, make sure your UIViewController is structured to use a UIScrollView for repositioning.
+Next, make sure your controller is structured to use a UIScrollView for repositioning.
 You will need a reference to the UIScrollView that is repositioned and the UIScrollView's bottom constraint which is placed at the top of the device keyboard by the keyboard assistant.
 ```swift
 import UIKit